• Skip to primary navigation

 They're varieties of berry-fruit from Capsicum plants which originated in Bolivia before spreading all around the world.

 Although they're a fruit, red chilli peppers are usually treated like a vegetable when cooking.
 They're a key ingredient in many Asian cuisines- I grew up eating chili every day!
 In South East Asia, they're used to make sambal, a chilli paste which is a staple at the dinner table.
-They are also added to rich recipes to cut through the fat, such as with this salted egg yolk tofu recipe.
+(There are 1000s of sambals, from uncooked ones like sambal oelek to cooked ones like sambal belacan.)

 If you can't find them where you are, here is a list of the best chili pepper substitutes.

 P.S.
-Chilies are pretty easy to grow, along with these other plants.
+Chilies are prettyΒ easy to grow, along with these other plants.
 (You don't even need to live in the tropics- I grew them when I lived in London.)

 Where to Buy